 This was a frustrating but productive day.
 The plan was for Byron to pick up me and Angela some time after 9 and then we were all to go to the harbor of Korisia get the new propeller, provisions, and fuel.
 I put all 3 empty jerry cans in the dinghy but we did not start until 10:30.
 I picked up Angela we drove the dinghy to the little beach near the small landing quay.
 There we pulled the dinghy up on the sand and I removed the propeller from the outboard.
 The idea was to have it with us and compare it to the new one.
 We carried the cans and our shopping bags up the hill and sat in the shade of the little chapel and waited for Byron.

 He came together wit Ivi at around 11 and after loading his car we drove to Korisia.
 Our first stop was a bank with an ATM.
-There was a problem with Byron’s card and he and he had to apply for a replacement card.
+There was a problem with Byron’s card and he had to apply for a replacement card.
 This took some time.
-While he and Ivi were occupied inside the bank Angela and I bought from a near by butcher some luza, a local specialty like prosciutto.
+While he and Ivi were occupied inside the bank Angela and I bought from a near-by butcher some luza, a local specialty like prosciutto.

 We then drove to Vourkari and found the technician with the new outboard propeller.
 Fortunately it was fine and matched the old one.
 Then we bought some fresh fruits and vegetables after which we sat at a café and had some fresh orange juice.
 Ivi was to meet a lawyer so while she was waiting for him at the café the rest of us drove to a fuel station and filled the empty cans with 65 L of Diesel fuel for 77 €.
 Then we went to a super market and did some more provision shopping.